Common Resin Problems [And Fixes]

 Encountering the frustration of uncured epoxy resin can throw a wrench into the excitement of crafting.
 Several factors could contribute to this issue, including inaccurate resin-to-hardener ratios, insufficient mixing, or improper environmental conditions.

 Fix: The fix for uncured resin often involves assessing the root cause.
-First, double-check the resin and hardener proportions, ensuring they are accurately measured.
+First, double-check the resin and hardener proportions, making sure they are measured properly.

-Additionally, thoroughly mix the components, making sure to scrape the sides and bottom of the mixing container to incorporate all elements evenly.
+Thoroughly mix the resin and hardener, making sure to scrape the sides and bottom of the mixing container.
 If environmental conditions are affecting the curing process, such as low temperatures, try moving the project to a warmer area.

 If you are constantly having troubles with your resin not curing properly, read this article about the top reasons why your resin is not curing properly.
 We go into the main reasons in more details.